Food Pantry

 PROGRAM ELIGIBILITY REQUIREMENTS:

-IDENTIFICATION REQUIRED EVERY VISIT: Clients must provide a valid, government-issued PHOTO I.D. with a current address (including apartment number, if applicable) printed on the document.
-Clients without identification must have prior permission from the Program Supervisor.
-Homeless persons are welcome but must register under the last address used to receive US postal service mail.
+IDENTIFICATION REQUIRED EVERY VISIT: Clients must provide a valid government-issued PHOTO I.D. with a current address (including apartment number, if applicable) printed on the document.
+Clients without updated identification may bring their government-issued PHOTO I.D. with a recent (within one month) utility bill postmarked by the US Postal Service with their current address computer printed on the envelope.
+All other persons must have prior permission from the Program Supervisor.
+Homeless persons are welcome but must provide a valid valid government-issued PHOTO I.D. and register under the last address used to receive US postal service mail.

 CLIENT-TRACK – The Food Pantry does not participate in the Client-Track program in Topeka/Shawnee Co.

-CORONAVIRUS (COVID-19) MOBILE SITE: The Fruit & Vegetable Food Pantry will comply with all federal, state, county, and local regulations and mandates to mitigate the spread of the Coronavirus (COVID-19) and other communicable diseases.
+COMMUNICABLE DISEASES – The Fruit & Vegetable Food Pantry will comply with all federal, state, county, and local regulations and mandates to mitigate the spread of communicable diseases, including the Coronavirus (COVID-19).
 The Pantry will operate as a MOBILE FOOD PANTRY beginning March 2020 until further notice.
 Find accurate and updated information about COVID-19 and other health emergencies at the Shawnee County Health Department (https://www.snco.us/hd) or the US Center for Disease Control and Prevention (https://www.cdc.gov).

-DELIVERIES – The Food Pantry cannot make deliveries or provide transportation.
-Persons are encouraged to bike, carpool, walk, use public transportation (https://www.topekametro.org), or use other modes of transport.
+DELIVERIES – The Food Pantry cannot and will not make deliveries or provide transportation.
+Persons are encouraged to use private or public transportation (https://www.topekametro.org), or use other modes of transport.

 DISTRIBUTION LINE – Line-Up on 4th STREET ONLY.
 Do NOT use Fillmore, Western, or any side street.
-Be a good citizen and neighbor!
 Do NOT cut into the line or jump places.
 Enter Western PARKING LOT from 4th and CLAY Streets.
 Do not park or exit your vehicle.
 Violators will be warned and required to return to the end of the line.
 Repeat offenders will be banned from the program.

 DISTRIBUTION – FIRST COME, FIRST SERVED – Food is distributed freely on a first-come, first-served basis while supplies last.